Estimated reading time: 7 minutes

-So you can get infected with the salmonella bacteria when you come in contact with your crested gecko or when you come in contact with objects that were in contact with your crestie.
-You don’t have to handle your crested gecko to get infected as an indirect infection is also possible.
+So you can get infected with the salmonella bacteria when you come in contact with your crested gecko or when you come in contact with objects that were in touch with your crestie.
+However, you don’t have to handle your crested gecko to get infected, as an indirect infection is also possible.

 Who is at risk of getting Salmonella?

-Although anyone can get Salmonella and can get sick from it, there are some groups that are more susceptible to getting Salmonellosis.
-These groups of people have
+Although anyone can get Salmonella and get sick from it, some groups are more susceptible to getting Salmonellosis.

 The following groups have a higher risk of developing salmonellosis: